 OREI has been around for almost a decade, and is having a real impact on the profitability and productivity of organic farms of all kinds across the country – whether they specialize in organic fruit, fresh market vegetables, grains, livestock, or cotton.
 Since 2004, OREI has made 111 grants worth over $84 million.
 Over that same period, organizations in 37 states received grants with Washington State leading the way with 11 total grants and New York State receiving the largest dollar amount at over $8.1 million in grant awards.

 See additional examples of funded projects on our blog:

-From 2004 to 2008, USDA administered OREI jointly with the Organic Transitions Research Program to form the Integrated Organic Program (IOP).
+From 2004 to 2008, USDA administered OREI jointly with the Organic Transitions Research Program (ORG) to form the Integrated Organic Program (IOP).
 Starting in 2009, NIFA began releasing two separate Requests for Applications, one for each program, which can be found on the NIFA website.

 Both new applications and resubmitted applications can be considered, including integrated research, education, and extension grants as well as conference and analytical grants which support workshops and activities to identify the research needs of organic producers and advance the understanding of organic issues using a systems based approach.

 Applications are first reviewed for compliance with the administrative requirement of OREI.
 Those that comply are ranked by a peer review panel utilizing a point system.